- 1- What is the UAE Program for Rain Enhancement Science, and how did it originate?

 - 19- What are the UAE’s achievements in the field of Rain Enhancement?

 The UAE cloud-seeding program was initiated in 1990.
 By early 2001 the program was being conducted in cooperation with well-known organizations such as the National Center for Atmospheric Research (NCAR) in Colorado, USA, as well as the Witwatersrand University in South Africa and the US Space Agency, NASA.
 The UAE now has more than 60 networked automatic weather stations distributed across the UAE, a sophisticated weather radar network, and six state-of-the-art aircraft for cloud seeding operations.
 Importantly, no harmful chemicals are used in these operations, relying instead on natural salts such as potassium chloride and sodium chloride.

 - 20- What is the role of the NCM?

-In 2007, His Highness Sheikh Khalifa bin Zayed Al Nahyan issued a Federal Decree Law No (6) establishing the NCM.
+In 2007, The late Sheikh Khalifa bin Zayed Al Nahyan issued a Federal Decree Law No (6) establishing the NCM.
 The Centre collects meteorological and seismic information, monitors the changes that occur in the atmosphere, and provides meteorological services and seismic data for the benefit of the concerned authorities in the UAE.
 The NCM also exchanges data and information with other regional and international organizations with the aim of staying abreast of new scientific research in the fields concerning the Centre.
 A Board of Trustees is responsible for overseeing the Centre’s activities and ensuring that they are aligned with the UAE government’s strategic goals.
-The NCM is managing the UAE Research Program for Rain Enhancement Science in accordance with the strategic guidance and directives of the Ministry of Presidential Affairs.
+The NCM is managing the UAE Research Program for Rain Enhancement Science in accordance with the strategic guidance and directives of the Ministry of Presidential Court.